tezos/tezos-mirror/docs/introduction/howtouse.rst

 Once the synchronization is complete, the node is said to be *bootstrapped*.
 Some operations require the node to be bootstrapped.

+.. _node-protocol:

 Node protocol
 ~~~~~~~~~~~~~

-A Tezos node can switch from one protocol to another during its execution.
+A Tezos node can switch from one protocol to another during its
-This typically happens during the synchronization phase when a node launches for
+execution.
+This typically happens during the synchronization phase
-the first time.
-The node starts with the genesis protocol and then switches to
+when a node launches for the first time.
+The node starts with the
+genesis protocol and then goes through all previous protocols until it
-the Alpha protocol.
+finally switches to the current protocol.

+Throughout the documentation, `Alpha` refers to the protocol in the
+``src/proto_alpha`` directory of the ``master`` branch, which is a
+copy of the protocol active on Mainnet.
+The Alpha protocol is used by
+default in :ref:`sandbox mode<sandboxed-mode>` and in the various test
+suites.
+Its git history is also more detailed.

 Storage
 ~~~~~~~